Written by Brooke Giddens on March 19, 2017 under SXSW

 Shure Notes Editors/Contributor: Soren Pedersen Back in 2005, Shure introduced the KSM9 vocal condenser microphone.
 What made this microphone unique was its flip-of-a-switch ability to change from cardioid to supercardioid.
 Originally, a component in Shure’s premium UR24S/KSM9 wireless system, the mic found an enthusiastic audience that warranted its standalone status.
 Live sound guys loved it. […]

-Written by Cory Lorentz on March 29, 2010 under Artists
+Written by Cory Lorentz on March 29, 2010 under Live

 When I last spoke with Matt, we were going over the Matt & Kim live gear needs, and at the end of the conversation he mentioned that they were going to start working on the vocals for the next album.
 He mentioned that the headphones at the studio were okay, but he really likes to […]

-Written by Cory Lorentz on March 19, 2010 under Artists
+Written by Cory Lorentz on March 19, 2010 under Live

 In our last episode, Brooklyn-based Matt & Kim were hunkered down in a studio in Atlanta to begin work on the follow-up to 2009’s Grand.
 Looking for a change in the weather and chaos of NYC, Matt & Kim figured Atlanta would be the perfect fit for normalcy and a little winter warm-up… So far, it […]